Hamilton, Ohio: Arts and culture

+Library system

+The Lane Public Library is located in an architecturally significant building in the heart of German Village.
+Built in 1866 by local philanthropist Robert Clark Lane, the library building has since been improved by six separate renovations and expansion projects.
+Lane donated the first collection of materials to the library, approximately 3,000 books.
+Today, the collection numbers over 123,000.
+It has a local history room, which also has materials related to genealogy.
+The library also features the Lane Libraries Community Technology Center, located on the ground floor of the historic Robinson-Schwenn Building in downtown Hamilton.

 Sports

 Hamilton was home to minor league baseball in 1884, 1889, 1911 and 1913, as the Hamilton Mechanics played as members of the Ohio State League.

-Hamilton Joes

-The Hamilton Joes (Baseball Club) is a collegiate summer baseball team that competes in the Great Lakes Summer Collegiate League (GLSCL), which is one of eight leagues formed under the National Alliance of College Summer Baseball (NACSB).
-(The NACSB is responsible for other high-profile leagues such as the Cape Cod Baseball League).
+The Hamilton Joes are a collegiate summer baseball team that competes in the Great Lakes Summer Collegiate League, which is one of eight leagues formed under the National Alliance of College Summer Baseball.
 The club was named after Cincinnati Reds baseball player and broadcaster Joe Nuxhall.
-The club's name is also a tribute to his legacy of giving to the community.
 The Joes inaugural season was in 2009.
 They won the GLSCL championship in 2010 and 2016.
-There have been 40 former Joes drafted or signed into professional baseball, most notably Brent Suter (2009, 2010) of the Milwaukee Brewers and Ryan Rua (2010) of the Texas Rangers.
+There have been 40 former Joes drafted or signed into professional baseball.